dokku/omakase/README.md

 # omakase

 > Note: this is a heavy work in progress.
 YMMV.
+> Should we change the name?
+It's a "cute" name but doesn't really help end-users
+> and could be seen as fetishisation of Japanese culture.
+New name suggestions
+> welcome!

 A method to pre-package and ship applications on Dokku.